Disjunctive Branch-and-Bound for Certifiably Optimal Low-Rank Matrix Completion: Convex Relaxations and Valid Inequalities

-All in all, we impose $k$ $5 \times 5$ PSD constraint and at most 4 $(k+1) \times (k+1)$ PSD constraint for each $2 \times 2$ submatrix we aim to model, which allows us to control the computational complexity of our relaxation via the number of cuts at each problem size.
+All in all, we impose $k$ $5 \times 5$ PSD constraints and at most 4 $(k+1) \times (k+1)$ PSD constraints for each $2 \times 2$ submatrix we aim to model, which allows us to control the computational complexity of our relaxation via the number of cuts at each problem size.
 In particular, the computational complexity of modeling a Shor relaxation of a given $2 \times 2$ minor scales independently of $n, m$.